CSCfi/csc-user-guide/docs/support/tutorials/MaxQuant_tutorial.md

 ## Look at the used resources once your job is finished

 Once `maxquant` job is finished, you can check the utilization of computing resources.
-This will help you tune with better parameter for efficiently using computing resources.
+This will help you tune with better parameters for efficient usage of computing resources.

 You can use the following commands using job id:
 ```